nunomaduro/phpinsights/docs/insights/code.md

 This sniff disallows useless doc comments.
 If the native method declaration contains everything and the phpDoc does not add anything useful, it's reported as useless.

-Some typehints can be enforced to be specified with a contained type, with `traversableTypeHints`.
+Some type hints can be enforced to be specified with a contained type, with `traversableTypeHints`.
 See the [official explanation](https://github.com/slevomat/coding-standard#slevomatcodingstandardcommentinguselessfunctiondoccomment-)

 **Insight Class**: `SlevomatCodingStandard\Sniffs\Commenting\UselessFunctionDocCommentSniff`